-Melisa Cetinalp talked about the challenges of creating a realistic modular scene.
-The new project was as a part of the CGMA course – UE4 Modular Environments mentored by Clinton Crumpler.
+Melisa Cetinalp talked about creating a realistic modular scene made withing CGMA course UE4 Modular Environments mentored by Clinton Crumpler.

 My name is Melisa Cetinalp and I’m a 3D Environment artist in Toronto, Canada.
 I grew up in a large family with many brothers and we spent the bulk of our childhood huddled around the TV playing with the Nintendo64.
 I knew since I was young that I wanted to be a part of the field that had such a huge impact on my childhood.
 This has led me to pursue studies in Game Art at George Brown College, as well as taking CGMA courses to supplement my knowledge.
 In my free time, I am either browsing Polycount, 80 Level, or Artstation.
 Having just recently graduated, I’m eager and excited to make the transition from a student to a professional in this field.